-Race or religion, belief or culture Offensive mimicry; taunts or jokes; wearing of provocative badges or insignia; racist graffiti; making fun of customs, accent or dress; refusal to co-operate or work with others of a different race, religion or culture Homophobic Focusing on gay, lesbian or transgender sexual orientation Sexist Sexual Comments denigrating one gender Uninvited touching, sexual innuendo or propositions, pornographic images or graffiti, comments about emerging puberty or appearance Disability/ special educational need Offensive comments; taunts or jokes Pregnancy Maternity Discrimination which contravenes legal requirements Age Offensive language; discrimination in relation to job opportunities
+Race or religion, belief or culture Offensive mimicry; taunts or jokes; wearing of provocative badges or insignia; racist graffiti; making fun of customs, accent or dress; refusal to co-operate or work with others of a different race, religion or culture Homophobic Comments that are offensive towards a person's sexual orientation Sexist Sexual Comments denigrating one gender Uninvited touching, sexual innuendo or propositions, pornographic images or graffiti, comments about emerging puberty or appearance Disability/ special educational need Offensive comments; taunts or jokes Pregnancy Maternity Discrimination which contravenes legal requirements Age Offensive language; discrimination in relation to job opportunities

-Girls frequently experience friendship issues in the early years of secondary school.
+It is important to recognise that girls frequently experience friendship issues in the early years of secondary school.
 These can be very distressing, but they are not usually classified as bullying.
 However, girls will be supported in handling such issues, for example by resolving conflict through open discussion in the presence of a trusted member of staff.